Azores Islands Guide Portugal map flag

 Practical advice

-The best way to get to know the island of São Miguel is by renting a car, as public transport mainly covers the main roads and larger cities, but not all natural attractions and viewpoints.
-Book your car well in advance - especially in high season, the offer is limited and prices increase.
+The best way to explore São Miguel is by renting a car.
+You can take the bus to all 3 towns on the island and the larger villages, but not to all the natural attractions and viewpoints.
+Book your car well in advance - especially in high season.

-You can park for free at most tourist sites, but the parking lots tend to be smaller - it pays to arrive early in the morning or later in the afternoon.
+You can park for free at most tourist spots, but some parking lots are smaller, so it's worth arriving early in the morning or later in the afternoon.

-Watch out for the weather - it is changeable, it can change several times during the day.
-Always take a raincoat or waterproof jacket with you and wear layers of clothing.
+Be aware of the changeable weather - it can change several times during the day.
+Always bring a raincoat or waterproof jacket and layer your clothes.
 Wear sturdy shoes and plenty of water for hiking and viewpoints.

-Follow online cameras and current weather, plan trips to viewpoints and lakes accordingly - fog can obscure the view.
+Check online cameras and current weather, and plan your trips to viewpoints and lakes accordingly - fog can obscure the view.

-You can find public grills and picnic areas in parks and at viewpoints - just buy charcoal and food and you can start grilling.
+There are public grills and picnic areas in parks and at viewpoints - just buy charcoal and food and you can start grilling.
+On Sundays, locals enjoy picnics.

 Book tickets in advance for the most famous thermal baths such as Poça da Dona Beija, Parque Terra Nostra and Ponta da Ferraria (swimming in the ocean with warm water at low tide).
 A stay of 1.5 hours is usually allowed in the thermal baths.
 If you plan to swim in the thermal baths, pack slippers and dark swimwear - the water contains iron and can discolor swimwear.